yagoferrer/rethinkdb-horizon-angular2/README.md

-# RethinkDB Horizon and Angular2
+# RethinkDB + Horizon + Angular2
-Guide how to use RethinkDB Horizon.js and Angular 2
+Guide how to use RethinkDB, Horizon and Angular 2

 ##Mac OSX
 Install RethinkDB using [brew](http://brew.sh/)